Kolhapuri Shahi Bhindi is a refreshing change from the mixed vegetables or paneer in shahi gravy that always grace our dinner tables during any party.

 My Inspiration for this dish

-In Mumbai, at my in-laws place, I decided to cook something special for everyone.
+At my in-laws place, I decided to cook something special for everyone.
 We decided to go for a Shahi recipe.
 However, I wanted to try something different.
 I was tired of using Paneer or mixed veggies as the main ingredients of the Shahi gravy.
 I decided to try Okra.
 My family was skeptical about using okra for the Shahi gravy.
 But, they decided to let me have my way and try the Kolhapuri Shahi Bhindi.
 Needless to say, they were in for a surprise.
 The dish was amazing and was loved by one and all.

 About Kolhapuri Shahi Bhindi